tajjour/balanceU/README.md

 **BDD Test:**
 The team completed  BDD tests using Cucumber and Selenium.
 See cucumber folder under src/test/java/com/harvard/group3/cucumber.
 Also, see BDD test result info and screenshots in the following document. https://github.com/tajjour/balanceU/blob/master/Sprint%203%20-%20BDD%20Testing%20Results.docx

 **Unit Tests**: See various test classes under src/test/java/com/harvard/group3.
 (New unit tests are all in CourseClassTest.java.)
+Also, see Continuous Integration unit test results for sprint #3 in the following document. https://github.com/tajjour/balanceU/blob/master/Jenkins%20CI-CD%20Report.docx

 **Continuous Integration Solution & Continuous Deployment Solution:** See Part 3, above.
 We are still using Jenkins to automatically run tests, build, and deploy to the server.